Skip to content

 Application configuration is handled using pydantic-settings.

-The bot is configured to look for environment variebles from the sys environment and a .env file (dotenv) in that order.
+The bot reads environment variables from the system environment and from a .env file (dotenv), in that order.

-All other configuration options are handled by creating a config.yaml file.
-Almost all settings have default values, so you can run the application without creating a config.yaml file, but if you wish to enable integrations or change various settings, you'll want to create one.
+All other settings are read from a config.yaml file.
+Almost every setting has a sensible default, so you can run the application without creating one — but you will want one as soon as you need to enable integrations or change any defaults.

 Please review the integrations documentation for additional information on enabling and configuring integrations.